Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Attach an ISO from a datastore to a VM's CD-ROM drive') with specific verb and resource.
-It distinguishes from sibling tools like power_on or deploy operations.
+The description clearly states the tool mounts a datastore ISO into a VM's virtual CD-ROM drive, and distinguishes from sibling tools like browse_datastore which is for finding ISOs.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.